farajalboriny/World-Navigator/README.md

+Players will login to the website and play the game.
 The map consists of 50 rooms and 5 winning doors.

 Each room can be thought of as a logical square and has four walls, a wall can have a painting, a chest, a mirror, a door, a seller or is